douglasg14b/FAF-Zombies/README.md

 * Mass/Energy Vampire Stats in slideout
 * Zombies killed stats in sidebar
 * **Balance**
+  * Zombie player only Vampire option
-  * Prevent some experimentals owned by the Zombie player from respawning after death (other players experimentals still become zombies)
+  * Prevent some experimentals owned by the Zombie player from respawning after death (other players experimentals still become zombies)?
-  * Turn off Zombie players zombies?
+  * Option to turn off Zombie players zombies?
 Meaning the Zombie players units are already zombies, so they don't respawn fter death.
 * Random Zombie assignment game mode (like phantom)
 * Zombie unit health decay
 * Some sort of buffs/nerfs to Zombies/Normies to make the game more dynamic